raspberrypilearning/getting-started-scratch/en/step_6.md

 if on edge, bounce
 ```

-If your sprite moves at `45` degrees, you will find it appears to bounces off the edge of the Stage in a random direction.
-Change the number of degrees in the `point in direction`{:class="block3motion"} block to `45` to make a sprite bounce all around.
+If your sprite moves at `45` degrees, you will find that it appears to bounce on the edge of the Stage in a random direction.
+Change the number of degrees in the `point in direction`{:class="block3motion"} block to `45` to make your sprite bounce all around.

-Add a `set rotation style`{:class="block3motion"} block and select the drop-down `all around`{:class="block3motion"} block, so your sprite will turn when it bounces off the edge of the Stage.
+Add a `set rotation style`{:class="block3motion"} block and select `all around`{:class="block3motion"} in the drop-down menu, so that your sprite will turn when it bounces on the edge of the Stage.

 --- /collapse ---